 Finally, it was time to go to SMILE for real.
 If you think I was pissed at the last dungeon for taking two hours of our time while still in the early-mid game, just wait until you hear that this next one took in the neighbourhood of three and a half, minus a few trips back to the surface, even forcing us to call it a night in the middle of it!
 And it was All.
 Mapping.
 This dungeon would take a matter of minutes without the mapping sidequest, and if the rewards we got for it (grinding, a Bufudyne spell card, and some zodiac cards) don’t pay off in a big way, I’m going to real sour.
 Part of the problem is that SMILE is a converted, midgame Innocent Sin dungeon that was never meant for mapping and was already pretty long if you recall our Journal on the subject, so it’s possible that the dedicated EP dungeons won’t take as long to map, but I’m not very confident…

 By the way, remember the money-stealing demons in this dungeon, the Piccolus?
 We were in the dungeon so long, and had circumvented the thieves so well, that we subverted our own expectations and built up a horde of excess cash, and Kyle eventually spent it on the super-gun we had unlocked!
-Why not the super-armour?
+Why not the super-armour, despite our open dislike of weapons in P1/2?
 You see, Kyle and I had gotten annoyed of a group of Magician arcana enemies during this session, not to mention the cat demon boss from earlier.
-Kyle was annoyed that Maya couldn’t attack them, as we had foolishly given her a Fire-aligned weapon during Session 1.
-He replaced her gun with the super-gun purely to vent his spleen on the magicians (actually, he changed his mind at the last minute and tried to give it to Katsuya, transferring his gun to her, but I noticed his gun increased magic attack, and his magic attack was the worst in the party, so we did as Kyle had originally planned).
+The problem was that Maya couldn’t attack them, as we had foolishly given her a Fire-aligned weapon during Session 1.
+Kyle replaced her gun with the super-gun purely to vent his spleen on the magicians!
+(Actually, he changed his mind at the last minute and tried to give it to Katsuya, transferring his gun to her, but I noticed his gun increased magic attack, and his magic attack was the worst in the party, so we did as Kyle had originally planned)

-In fact, I have another story about the Picollus!
+As it happens, I have another story about the Picollus!
 During our interminable conversations with these demons, we Contracted with them to get Free cards.
-The dungeon took so long that we actually maxed out on Free cards at 999, and nearly maxed on their native Lovers cards!
+The dungeon took so long that we actually maxed out on Free cards at 999, and nearly maxed on the Piccoluses’ native Lovers cards!
 Learning this was the last straw for Kyle, who went to the surface, spent some of the cards, and then came back ready to kill every Picollus he found with our now-boosted levels and speed stat, even though it meant using Personas were weren’t trying to mutate for the Combo Attacks to work.
 Good riddance.
 I dread having to put up with these things again in the Bomb Shelter.

 Right, where were we?
-The party goes to the bathroom and uses the duct work to spy on the seminar, where Ginji Sasaki was giving a bulging-eyed speech in front of a Wang Long dragon-styled statue that was hiding a machine the player can see is marked “JOKER.”
+The party goes to the bathroom and uses the duct work to spy on the seminar, where Ginji Sasaki was giving a bug-eyed speech in front of a Wang Long dragon-styled statue that was hiding a machine the player can see is marked “JOKER.”
 There were two large and openly displayed containers of kegare on each side, implying this was a JSM.
 Sasaki’s speech had to do with people living aimlessly, not having a dream, and saying that fortune telling could fill that void in their life.
 Urm… okay…?
 Astrology as a cult, eh?
 Like, not a thing done by a cult, but the basis of a cult, the central element in an organized religion with gatherings and hierarchy and shit?
 Was this a thing in Japan in the late 90s?
-Because I’m pretty sure that’s never been a thing in the west, anyways.
-Part of what’s twigging me about this is that P2 is very clearly anti-astrology, a part of its anti-“relying on people to direct and fulfil your dreams” in general.
+Because I’m pretty sure that’s never been a thing in the west, at least.
+Part of what’s twigging me about this is that P2 is very clearly anti-astrology, as a part of its anti-“relying on people to direct and fulfil your dreams” in general.
 P2 is also really terrible and ham-handed at making its points.
-Take these two ingredients and you might see how, “astrology is an organized religion conspiring to take control of human destiny,” ends up sounding like a line from the Satanic Panic.
+Take these two ingredients and you might see how we got to the Satanic Panic-esque, “astrology is an organized religion conspiring to take control of human destiny,” by mistake.
 But I’m going to give P2 the benefit of the doubt and just assume this is their way of SMT-izing a villainous organization, with a generous habit of the game’s signature poor writing.

 Also baffling is Sasaki claiming Wang Long fortune telling is unlike all those other fortune telling systems out there, because it’s for the “common man,” despite being so complicated that this game literally makes a drag-out puzzle about out of it in Aoba Park.
 Despite being literally based on western astrology.
 But that’s just populism being populism.